spatie/laravel-data/README.md

 }
 ```

-Would be converted to the following TypeScript Type:
+Would be transformed to the following TypeScript type:

 ```tsx
 {